-From an observation, an astronomer receives the raw data, flatfield images, a valid bad pixel map, and sky images.
+An astronomer receives the raw data, flatfield images, a valid bad pixel map and sky images from an observation.
 The raw images must be calibrated before further preprocessing and reconstruction can be applied.
-The calibration step only compensates instrumental and detector effects.
+The calibration step only compensates for instrumental and detector effects.
 The mapping of the pixel to the sky is not changed.
 The steps necessary to execute a calibration are (see figure 6):

 - 1. Select the calibration step in the flow diagram. - 2.
 Select the specific algorithm. - 3.
-Click on the Edit button below the list box to display the algorithm-specific Calibration Setup dialog box or double click on the algorithm name in the list box. - 4.
+Click the Edit button below the list box to display the algorithm-specific Calibration Setup dialog box, or double click on the algorithm name in the list box. - 4.
 In the dialog box, set the specific parameters. - 5.
-Click on Apply after changing the parameters and on Close to close the dialog box. - 6.
+Click Apply after changing the parameters and on Close to close the dialog box. - 6.
 The calibration step is executed by clicking on the Execute button below the list box.

-It depends on the algorithm used for the reconstruction step if it is allowed to subtract the sky background or not.
-For example, the Richardson-Lucy deconvolution algorithm uses a sky subtracted psf but a target image which must contain the sky background.
+Whether or not you are allowed to subtract the sky background depends on the algorithm used in the reconstruction.
+For example, in the Richardson-Lucy deconvolution algorithm, the target image must contain the sky background.
 In this case, the sky background must be kept and subtracted later during the psf preprocessing step.